patricnilackshan/Professional-Headshot-Photo-Generator/README.md

 <br>
 <br>

-THEN OPEN THE link provided in the output console to open the WebUI.
+THEN OPEN THE link provided in the output console to open the WebUI 🌐
 <br>
 <br>

-USE [THIS LINK](https://app2.gravitywrite.com/content/new?category=7&prompt=3034) to generate prompts.
+USE [THIS LINK](https://app2.gravitywrite.com/content/new?category=7&prompt=3034) to generate prompts 📜

 ### © PATRIC NILACKSHAN (pnilackshan@gmail.com)